Code-Institute-Submissions/MS1-8MegStick/README.md

 ### The About Page

-Beneath the navigation bar which is common to all of the pages the artists page will contain a section on the record label.
+Beneath the navigation bar which is common to all of the pages the About page will contain a section on the record label.
 This section will contain:

 - An overview of the record label
 - Outline the record label ethos and musical direction
 - link to a form to submit a demo

-### The Contact Page
+### The Get in Touch Page

-Beneath the navigation bar which is common to all of the pages the contact page will contain 3 forms.
+Beneath the navigation bar which is common to all of the pages the Get in Touch page will contain 3 forms.

 1. A form to register or notifications of new releases
 2. A form to submit a demo